Summer 2018 REUs before their capstone symposium, where students present their work to the community.

 - Build references for your application to graduate school or other professional programs

-- You participate in professional development seminars that will prepare you to be successful and think broadly about STEM career options
+- Participate in professional development seminars that will prepare you to think broadly about STEM career options

 If you have questions about the program or application process, please email KBSsummer@kbs.msu.edu.